DOI-USGS/ISIS3/changes/+makeflat-gtest-conversion.change.md

 Migrated `makeflat` legacy Makefile tests to gtest/CTest.
-The converted tests retain the existing external ISISTESTDATA fixtures (87 MB).
+The converted tests use synthetic cubes generated at runtime, reducing the test data footprint from 87 MB to 0 bytes.